Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 This final chapter provides an overview of the Python workbooks that accompany each chapter.
-These workbooks combine text explanation and code you can run, implemented in *Jupyter notebooks*^[See jupyter.org], to explain techniques and approaches selected from each chapter and to provide thorough implementation details, enabling students and interested practitioners to quickly get up to speed on and start using the technologies covered in the book.
+These workbooks combine text explanation and code you can run, implemented in *Jupyter notebooks* (<https://jupyter.org/>), to explain techniques and approaches selected from each chapter and to provide thorough implementation details, enabling students and interested practitioners to quickly get up to speed on and start using the technologies covered in the book.
 We